Tabrnicus/Switch-CFW-Guide/docs/index.md

 ## Using This Guide

 Use the navigation (sidebar or hamburger menu) to explore the various topics.
-You might want to start at [the definitions section](guide/definitions.md).
+A good place to start is the [definitions section](guide/definitions.md), then [the one-pager](guide/one-pager.md).

 ## Credits